Dedicated to doing good

 Our aim is to offer a mouth-watering menu at purse-pleasing prices, but since setting out on our Greggs Pledge journey, we’ve also begun a mission to help our customers make healthier choices.

-In 2024, we made sure that over 30% of our menu is ‘Healthier Choice’ meaning that you get the same great tasting food for fewer than 400 calories and with no reds on the traffic light system.
+Over 30% of our menu is ‘Healthier Choice’ meaning that you get the same great tasting food for fewer than 400 calories and with no reds on the traffic light system.

 Of course, we’ve not forgotten the Greggs favourites that you all know and love.
 By making small changes to reduce the amount of salt, fat or sugar we’ve been able to improve their nutritional value – and your tastebuds won’t even know the difference.